zsiki/ls/doc/source/usersguide.rst

 Coordinate transformation
 :::::::::::::::::::::::::

 Beside the on the fly reprojection service of QGIS, the SurveyingCalculation plug-in provides coordinate transformation based on common points having coordinates in both coordinate systems.
-Two separate coordinate lists must be created before starting the coordinate transformation with the coordinates in the two coordinate systems.
+Two separate coordinate lists must be created with the coordinates in the two coordinate systems before starting the coordinate transformation.

 The pulg-in provides different type of transformations.
 The calculation of the transformation parameters uses the least squares estimation if you select more common points then the minimal neccessary.

     :Orthogonal transformation: at least two common points
-    :Affine transformation: at least three common point
+    :Affine transformation: at least three common points
     :3rd order transformation: at least ten common points
     :4th order transformation: at least fifteen common points
     :5th order transformation: at least twentyone common points